 In case of an accident, emergency personnel need to know that you have a pacemaker implanted.
 For example, medical personnel should know about your pacemaker before ordering diagnostics involving an MRI, which is among the devices that may interfere with your pacemaker.

-You can also consider an ID bracelet or necklace for added security and convenience.
+Also consider an ID bracelet or necklace for added security and convenience.